Afridp/EventMgnt-Client/notes.md

  * add alert while adding image in in event instead of formik validation(now there is no validation for required ) thus we can also do that edit config
  * need to clean all the way of event adding page that rendering main
  * change date picker to muix component
+ * add loading state when submitting form
+ * try to slice all email showing part example with toast and all
+ * change navbar navlist according to cody instruction screen shot have
+ * chnge the footer problem with chsnge the size of every page with and without footer
+ * add range for selecting budget range of event in user
+ * make partition for the event submiting form (evnet data,basic data,personal data)
+ * show approx price of when user fill the form for event as bill
+ * change image validation to shafeequ addroom code